JimHokanson/matlab_standard_library/README.md

 When I began work different repositories, I found myself copying specific functions that I needed from other repositories.
 When I would make a change or update to the function it was difficult to propagate.

 IMHO Matlab has a terrible habit of encouraging cheap functions that live in the global namespace.
-They are cheap in the sense that many different versions might exist in public for doing nearly the same thing.
+They are cheap in the sense that they take minimal effort to create.
+As such many different versions might exist in public for doing nearly the same thing.
 One of the goals of the standard library is to try and provide organized code that does things well.
-When possible it is desirable to add functionality (read options) to a function instead of creating a new one with a slight difference.
+When possible, it is desirable to add functionality (read options) to a function instead of creating a new one with a slight difference.

 ## Status ##
 This library will probably always be a work in progress.